Some New Constructions of Generalized Plateaued Functions

 \section{Abstract}

 Plateaued functions as an extension of bent functions play a significant role in cryptography, coding theory, sequences and combinatorics.
-In 2019, Hod\v{z}i\'{c} \emph{et al}. \cite{Hodzic2} designed Boolean plateaued functions in spectral domain and provided some construction methods in spectral domain.
-However, in their constructions, the Walsh support of Boolean $s$-plateaued functions in $n$ variables, when written as a matrix of order $2^{n-s} \times n$, contains at least $n-s$ columns corresponding to affine functions on $\mathbb{F}_{2}^{n-s}$.
-They proposed an open problem to provide constructions of Boolean $s$-plateaued functions in $n$ variables whose Walsh support, when written as a matrix, contains strictly less than $n-s$ columns corresponding to affine functions.
-In this paper, we focus on the constructions of generalized $s$-plateaued functions from $V_{n}$ to $\mathbb{Z}_{p^k}$, where $V_{n}$ is an $n$-dimensional vector space over $\mathbb{F}_{p}$, $p$ is a prime, $k\geq 1$ and $n+s$ is even when $p=2$.
+In \cite{Mesnager9}, Mesnager \emph{et al.} introduced generalized plateaued functions in order to study plateaued functions in the general context of generalized $p$-ary functions.
+In this paper, we focus on the constructions of generalized $p$-ary $s$-plateaued functions from $V_{n}$ to $\mathbb{Z}_{p^k}$, where $V_{n}$ is an $n$-dimensional vector space over $\mathbb{F}_{p}$, $p$ is a prime, $k\geq 1$ and $n+s$ is even when $p=2$.
 In particular, when $k=1$, the constructions in this paper are applicable for plateaued functions.
-Firstly, inspired by the work of Hod\v{z}i\'{c} \emph{et al}., we give a complete characterization of generalized plateaued functions with affine Walsh support in spectral domain and provide some construction methods of generalized plateaued functions with (non)-affine Walsh support in spectral domain.
-In our constructions of generalized $s$-plateaued functions with non-affine Walsh support, the Walsh support, when written as a matrix, can contain strictly less than $n-s$ columns corresponding to affine functions.
-When $p=2, k=1$, our constructions of Boolean plateaued functions with (non)-affine Walsh supports provide an answer to the open problem in \cite{Hodzic2}.
-Secondly, we provide a generalized indirect sum construction method of generalized plateaued functions, which can also be used to construct (non)-weakly regular generalized bent functions.
-In particular, we show that the canonical way to construct Generalized Maiorana-McFarland bent functions can be obtained by the generalized indirect sum construction method and we illustrate that the generalized indirect sum construction method can be used to construct bent functions not in the completed Generalized Maiorana-McFarland class.
-Furthermore, based on this construction method, we give constructions of plateaued functions in the subclass \emph{WRP} of the class of weakly regular plateaued functions and vectorial plateaued functions.
+Firstly, inspired by the work of Hod\v{z}i\'{c} \emph{et al}. \cite{Hodzic3} for Boolean plateaued functions, we characterize generalized plateaued functions with affine Walsh supports and provide constructions of generalized plateaued functions with (non)-affine Walsh supports by spectral method.
+When $p=2, k=1$, our constructions of Boolean plateaued functions with (non)-affine Walsh supports provide an answer to the Open Problem 2 proposed in \cite{Hodzic3}.
+Secondly, based on what we called generalized indirect sum, we give constructions of generalized plateaued functions, which are also applicable for (non)-weakly regular generalized bent functions.
+In particular, we show that the canonical way to construct Generalized Maiorana-McFarland bent functions can be obtained by the generalized indirect sum and we illustrate that the generalized indirect sum can be used to construct bent functions not in the completed Generalized Maiorana-McFarland class.
+Based on the generalized indirect sum, we also give constructions of plateaued functions in the subclass \emph{WRP} of the class of weakly regular plateaued functions and vectorial plateaued functions.
 In the end, we discuss the constructions of pairwise disjoint spectra generalized plateaued functions with (non)-affine Walsh supports and we present a construction of generalized bent functions by using pairwise disjoint spectra generalized plateaued functions as building blocks.